The Importance of Self-Care for Caregivers

 Summary

-Take small steps and think about what you enjoyed doing before you became a caregiver.
+Take small steps and consider what you enjoyed doing before becoming a caregiver.
 If having lunch with your friends every few weeks made you laugh and feel good, then put that back into your schedule.

-It’s difficult to take good care of anyone else if you’re not taking care of yourself first, so make time to care for yourself.
+Taking good care of anyone else is difficult if you’re not taking care of yourself first, so make time to care for yourself.

 Additional Resources: